KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 node should be assigned to a variable called `TheTown`.
 The variable can be used throughout the query to reference the node.
 Finally, everything within curly braces are simply properties on the form `key: value`.
-Neo4j has an excellent visualisation tool built-in, and the visualisation of this particular database can be found in [Fig. @fig:neo4j-visualisation].
+Neo4j has an excellent visualisation tool built-in to its web interface, and the visualisation of this particular database can be found in [Fig.  @fig:neo4j-visualisation].
 The definition of a relationship is similarly straightforward, and generally looks like `CREATE (<NODE>)-[<EDGE_DEFINITION>]->[<NODE>]`.
 The `<EDGE_DEFINITION>` is written precisely the same as `<NODE_DEFINITION>`, including property declarations.
 Looking more closely at the last `CREATE` statement, it is plain to see how the variables `TheTown` and `Ben` are reused to denote the nodes which the edge connects.
 Also note how no variable name is declared for the edge.
 There is no need for it, as it is not reused.
-The full database declaration can be found in Appendix B.
+The full database declaration can be found in [Sec. @sec:appendix-b].

 ## Querying the databases
 In this section, I present a series of increasingly complex queries.
 Keep in